Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Take note: We upgrade all requests to port 80 to 443.
 We recommend you do the same.

 ### Configuring WebSockets
 WebSockets is required to have instant notifications and similar services, you can completely live without it.
-If you fancy to have it see [[this page|WebSockets]].
+If you fancy it see [[this page|WebSockets]].

 ### Load-balancing with a Thin cluster and Nginx